-And so we have the prophetic word confirmed, which you do well to heed as a light that shines in a dark place, until the day dawns and the morning star rises in your hearts; knowing this first, that no prophecy of Scripture is of any private interpretation.
+We have also a more sure word of prophecy, unto which ye do well that ye take heed, as unto a light that shineth in a dark place, until the day dawn, and the day star arise in your hearts; knowing this first, that no prophecy of the scripture is of any private interpretation.
+(2 Peter 1:19, 20)

--2 Peter 1:19, 20

-The tragedy of Bible study today is the practice of drawing out a few verses here and there and building a system around them.
+Don't pull out just one or two verses and think you have it, my friend.
+That is the tragedy of Bible study today - drawing out a few verses here and a few verses there and building a system.
 Why not take it all?
-Certainly, there are parts of the Word of God you're not going to like.
-It steps on your toes, or it runs counter to current philosophy, but it is necessary to build ourselves up on our most holy faith.
+Certainly there are parts of the Word of God that you are not going to like.
+It steps on your toes, or it runs counter to current philosophy, but it is necessary to build up ourselves on our most holy faith.

-In other words, when you get into days of apostasy, our compass and chart is the Word of God.
-This is the reason I have built my ministry entirely on teaching the whole Word of God.
+In other words, when you get into days of apostasy, the compass and the chart that you have is the Word of God.
+This is the reason I have built my ministry entirely upon the Word of God.
 I believe it is our only hope.

-In spite of days of apostasy, I find there is a great heart-hunger for the Word of God.
-People want a sure word from God Himself in this hour of uncertainty.
+Now these pastors who say they do not believe nor teach the Bible - I am wondering how many people are interested in their liberal message today.
+In spite of days of apostasy, I find that there is a great heart-hunger on the part of many folk for the Word of God.
+They want a sure word from God Himself in this hour of uncertainty.
 They want to know what He says.

 At the turn of the century there was a movement in the church away from preaching and teaching the Bible.
 I remember as a boy going to church I knew nothing, and I knew nothing after I'd been to church because the Word of God was never preached.
-It was always a service built on emotion or a book review or it had to do with some sort of an entertainment.
-As a result, we have in America a "Christian" civilization of biblically illiterate people.
+It was always a service built on emotion or it was a book review or it had to do with some sort of an entertainment.
+As a result, we have in America a "Christian" civilization of the most biblically illiterate people who ever have been on top side of the earth.
 The common man in Germany after the Reformation knew more about the Word of God than does the average man in America today.

 The tragedy is that even believers are ignorant of the Bible.
 In this hour of apostasy, God's people need not only to say they believe in the Word of God from cover to cover, but they need to know what is between the covers.
-In this day of confusion and compromise, you need to build yourself up in the most holy faith by a serious study of the Word of God.
+In this day of confusion and compromise you need to build up yourself in the most holy faith by a serious study of the Word of God.

 Let me remind you that the Bible is unique.
-It is different from any other.
-It is written by men who include in it their own personalities-God did not disturb that at all-but He so guided them that when they had finished, God had gotten through His message to man without error.
+It is a Book that is different from any other.
+It is written by men and they include in it their own personalities - God did not disturb that at all - but He so guided them that when they had finished, God had gotten through His message to man without error.
 Not only is it without error, but this Book still has power.
 Paul writes to the Thessalonians:

-For our gospel did not come to you in word only, but also in power, and in the Holy Spirit and in much assurance, as you know what kind of men we were among you for your sake.
+For our gospel came not unto you in word only, but also in power, and in the Holy Spirit, and in much assurance, as ye know what manner of men we were among you for your sake.
+(1 Thessalonians 1:5)

--1 Thessalonians 1:5